crcx/parable/Style_Guide.md

 ## Naming

-* Function names should not start with these characters: ' " ` & $ #
+* Function names may not start with these characters: ' " ` & $ # @ !
 * Constants should be named with UPPERCASE
-* Variables should have an initial asterisk and use UPPERCASE names
+* Variables should use CamelCase names
-* Values should have an initial asterisk and use Capital case names
 * Single line definitions are preferred, but long definitions can be split into multiple lines if this significantly improves readability
 * All named functions should start with a stack comment
 * Use of a **-** as a prefix should be read as "*not <function>*" or "*no <function>*"